hgjjefe/Rigorous-Minesweeper/README.md

 This is minesweeper but with a twist —— you can only do logically valid moves and you are not allowed to guess randomly.
 When a number matches the number of neighboring hidden tiles, you can left click the **numbers** to reveal hidden tiles, and right click the **numbers** to flag the hidden tiles.

 You can also left click or right click the hidden tiles to enter **PROOF MODE**.
-If you right click a hidden tile, you place a hypothetical blue flag, and you goal is to arrive at a contradiction by doing deduction base on the blue flag.
+If you right click a hidden tile, you place a hypothetical blue flag, and you goal is to arrive at a contradiction by doing deduction based on the blue flag.
 A contradiction can be that the number of available neighboring hidden tiles is less than the number itself, or that there are too many flags around a number.

 Similarly, you can left click a hidden tile to create a hypothetical empty space, and you can arrive at a contradiction based on that.